The convex dimension of hypergraphs and the hypersimplicial Van Kampen-Flores Theorem: Introduction

 To put this result into perspective, we compare it with the known results for the case of graphs ($k=2$): \begin{itemize} \item For $d\geq 4$, every graph has a convex embedding into $\RR^d$, and $g_2(n,d)=\binom{n}{2}$. \item For $d=3$, it is shown in~\cite{SwanepoelValtr2010} that $\gamma_{2,3}\in\{\frac{1}{3},\frac{3}{8}\}$, and $\gamma_{2,3}=\frac{1}{3}$ is conjectured, which would be the case if and only if for some $m$ there is no convex embedding of $K_{m,m,m,m}$ into $\RR^3$.
 Recently, Raggi and Rold\'an-Pensado found a convex embedding of $K_{2,2,2,2}$ into $\RR^3$ using computational methods (personal communication).
 Note that for these parameters, our results recover exactly these same lower and upper bounds: $\frac{1}{3}\leq \gamma_{2,3}\leq \frac{3}{8}$. \item For $d=2$, Halman, Onn and Rothblum asked whether $g_2(n,2)$ was linear or quadratic~\cite{HalmanOnnRothblum2007}.
 The answer is that $g_2(n,2)\in \Theta(n^{4/3})$, obtained as a result of the combined effort of diverse research teams.
 The tight upper bound was obtained in~\cite{EisenbrandPachRothvossSopher2008}, using a generalization of the Szemer\'edi-Trotter Theorem for points and ``well-behaved'' curves in the plane~\cite{PachSharir1998}, and a matching lower bound was given in~\cite{Bilka2010} using configurations with the extremal number of point-line incidences. \end{itemize}

+In general, the \defn{$k$-set problem} asks for the maximal possible number of vertices of~$P_k(S)$ in fixed dimension $d$.
+As Sharir, Smorodinsky, and Tardos put it, this is ``one of the most intriguing open problems in combinatorial geometry''~\cite{SST2001}, and there is a considerable gap between the upper and lower bounds (see~\cite{Wagner2008} for an extensive survey on the subject, and \cite{Sharir2011} for the latest improvement).

 Despite their close relation, the $k$-set problem and the estimation of $g_k(n,d)$ are fundamentally distinct problems.
+Indeed, note that for a general $k$-uniform hypergraph $H=(V,E)$, convex embeddings are more permissive than asking for the the $k$-barycenters induced by $E$ to be vertices of the $k$-set polytope.
+Indeed, the subsets of $k$-barycenters given by~$E$ can be in convex position even if they are not vertices of the whole set of $k$-barycenters.

-Indeed, the $k$-set problem consists in estimating the maximal possible number of vertices of $P_k(S)$, whereas we are studying the largest possible subset of $k$-barycenters that are in convex position.
-If \defn{$a_k(n,d)$} denotes the maximum number of $k$-sets that an $n$-point set in $\RR^d$ can have, then we trivially have
+The $k$-set problem concerns the estimation of \defn{$a_k(n,d)$}, the maximal possible number of vertices of $P_k(S)$ for an $n$-point-set~$S$ in $\RR^d$, whereas we are studying the largest possible subset of $k$-barycenters that are in convex position.
+We trivially have but the converse is far from being true.
+For example, $a_2(n,2)=O(n)$ (see~\cite[Ch.~11]{MatousekLODG}), whereas $g_2(n,2)\in\Theta(n^{4/3})$~\cite{Bilka2010,EisenbrandPachRothvossSopher2008}.